Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] It allows the business to eliminate IT bills.
 - [ ] It allows the business to put a server in each customer's data center.
-- [ ] It allows the business to focus on business activities.
+- [y] It allows the business to focus on business activities.
 - [ ] It allows the business to leave servers unpatched.

 **[⬆ Back to Top](#table-of-contents)**